Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving

 \subsection{Forward Propagation Reduction}

-\fixed{\reviewnotemulti{\ref{rb:algorithm:explanation},\ref{ra:weaknesses},\ref{ra:question},\ref{rc:15}} The forward-propagation simplification exploits the fact that a Boolean negation at a gate’s output can be pushed to its downstream consumers without changing the circuit’s behavior or topology.
+\fixed{\reviewnotemulti{\ref{rb:algorithm:explanation},\ref{ra:weaknesses},\ref{ra:question},\ref{rc:15}} The forward-propagation simplification exploits the fact that a Boolean negation at a gate's output can be pushed to its downstream consumers without changing the circuit's behavior or topology.
 An inverted output can be absorbed by reinterpreting the gate as its complemented variant (e.g., AND as NAND) and propagating the inversion forward.
 Iteratively applying this process pushes all internal negations to the primary outputs.
-Consequently, the type-selection domain of all non-output-layer gates is reduced from 16 to 8 for every gate whose output is not a primary output.
+Consequently, the type-selection domain is reduced from 16 to 8 for every gate whose output is not a primary output.
 Only gates whose outputs are primary outputs retain the full 16-type domain, since they cannot push negations to any subsequent gate. }